Commvault/terraform-provider-commvault/docs/resources/hypervisor_aws.md

 - `region` (String) AWS region if Iam role is used
 - `rolearn` (String) Role ARN for STS assume role with IAM policy
 - `settings` (Block List) (see [below for nested schema](#nestedblock--settings))
-- `skipcredentialvalidation` (String) if credential validation has to be skipped.
+- `skipcredentialvalidation` (Boolean) if credential validation has to be skipped.
 - `useserviceaccount` (String) Clientname to be used as Admin Account

 ### Read-Only